 What are the commercial certification categories?

-The commercial categories are listed in Rule 7 of the Rules and Regulations Relating to Pesticides.
+The commercial categories are listed in Section 2.16 of the Rules and Regulations Relating to Pesticides.

 How do I get a private applicator's certificate?